graciellehigino/ms_range_interactions/manuscript.md

 leopards) and large herbivores (e.g., antelope, wildebeest and zebra), as well as a range of herbivorous and carnivorous small mammals.
-The Serengeti ecosystem has been extensively studied and its food web is one of the most complete we have to date, including primary producers identified to the species level [@Baskerville2011SpaGui].
+The Serengeti ecosystem has been extensively studied and its food web is one of the most complete we have to date, including primary producers identified to the species level.
 Here we focus on six groups of herbivores and carnivores from the Serengeti Food Web Data Set [@Baskerville2011SpaGui].
 These species exhibit direct antagonistic (predator-prey) interactions with one another and are commonly found across